joeweaver/SParMorIA-Sludge-Particle-Morphological-Image-Analysis/README.md

 ### Prerequisites

 * A recent copy of [FIJI](https://imagej.net/Fiji/Downloads).
 * Preferably, a collection of images to be analyzed.
-Sample images can be found in the supporting infomration for the journal article.XXX linkXXX
+Sample images can be found in the supporting infomration for the journal article.

 ### Installing